-Prior to joining Brunswick, Siobhan had successful career as a reporter, most recently at The Wall Street Journal where she covered topics that are critical to our clients such as cybersecurity, data and privacy issues, terrorism, counter terrorism and intelligence.
+Prior to joining Brunswick, Siobhan had a successful 17-year career as a reporter, most recently at The Wall Street Journal.
+At The Journal, she covered a range of national security and law enforcement topics, including counterterrorism, intelligence, and cybersecurity.
 Prior to joining The Journal in 2007, Siobhan was a Washington correspondent for The Baltimore Sun covering intelligence and security.
 From 1998 to 2005, she was a staff correspondent for National Journal covering similar issues.
-She started her career as a research associate for a columnist at The Washington Post.
+She began her career as a researcher for a columnist at The Washington Post.

 Siobhan won the 2006 Sigma Delta Chi Award for Washington Correspondence for her coverage of the National Security Agency and in 2000 received a special citation in national magazine writing from the Education Writers Association.
 She has been nominated three times for the Pulitzer Prize and is a graduate of Dartmouth College.